All Episodes

 You were there at the time.

-And ultimately the country decided they wanted to move forward.
+And ultimately, the country decided they wanted to move forward.

-It's the Democrats are in real danger, I think.
+The Democrats are in real danger, I think.

 Let me say up front.

-And I I strongly support whether it's a Democratic Congress or Republican Congress, they have every right to investigate.
+And I strongly support whether it's a Democratic Congress or a Republican Congress.

 What'll happen is it'll turn sour very fast.

-Now, not for the hardline left wingers.
+Now, not for the hardline left-wingers.

-They'll love it, they'll be thrilled by it.
+They'll be thrilled by it.

 All right, Mr. Speaker, thank you for being with us.